AnacletoLAB/schemalink-docs/guides/developer-guide.md

 >   bundle exec jekyll serve
 >   ```

-The docs project is used to generate this website.
-To update this website, it's enough that you commit and push your changes to the docs project.
-A GitHub action will run on the latest commit on the main branch, building the website using Jekyll and deploying it using GitHub pages.
+``Just the Docs`` is used to generate this website.
+To update this website, it is enough to commit and push changes to the docs project.
+A GitHub action will run on the latest commit on the main branch, building the website using ``Jekyll`` and deploying it using ``GitHub pages``.